bikz05/object-tracker/README.md

 ---

-If you want to do multi object tracking code, use the file `object-tracker-multi.py` instead of `object-tracker-single.py`.
-This is a hack to do multi-object tracking and _hence the code slows down_.
+__NOTE__ -- If you want to do multi object tracking code, use the file `object-tracker-multi.py` instead of `object-tracker-single.py`.
+This is a hack to do multi-object tracking and __hence the code slows down__.

 ## How to perform tracking